pikeno221/coleta-rsu-frontend/README.md

 unique features and branding.

 The app loads with the `FirstRunPage` set to `TutorialPage` as the default.
-If the user has already gone through this page once, it will be skipped the next time they load the app.
+If the usuario has already gone through this page once, it will be skipped the next time they load the app.

-If the tutorial is skipped but the user hasn't logged in yet, the Welcome page will be displayed which is a "splash" prompting the user to log in or create an account.
+If the tutorial is skipped but the usuario hasn't logged in yet, the Welcome page will be displayed which is a "splash" prompting the usuario to log in or create an account.

-Once the user is authenticated, the app will load with the `MainPage` which is set to be the `TabsPage` as the default.
+Once the usuario is authenticated, the app will load with the `MainPage` which is set to be the `TabsPage` as the default.

 The entry and main pages can be configured easily by updating the corresponding